lyqwaterway/terraform-azure-cloudguard-network-security/management_existing_vnet/README.md

 # Check Point CloudGuard IaaS Management Terraform deployment for Azure

-This Terraform module deploys Check Point CloudGuard IaaS Management solution into a new Vnet in Azure.
+This Terraform module deploys Check Point CloudGuard IaaS Management solution into an existing Vnet in Azure.
 As part of the deployment the following resources are created:
 - Resource group
-- Virtual network
 - Network security group
 - Virtual Machine
 - System assigned identity

 This solution uses the following modules:
 - /terraform/azure/modules/common - used for creating a resource group and defining common variables.
-- /terraform/azure/modules/vnet - used for creating new virtual network and subnets.
 - /terraform/azure/modules/network_security_group - used for creating new network security groups and rules.

 ## Configurations
 - Install and configure Terraform to provision Azure resources: [Configure Terraform for Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure)
-- In order to use ssh connection to VMs, it is **required** to add a public key to the /terraform/azure/management-new-vnet/azure_public_key file.
+- In order to use ssh connection to VMs, it is **required** to add a public key to the /terraform/azure/management-existing-vnet/azure_public_key file.

 ## Usage
 - Choose the preferred login method to Azure in order to deploy the solution: